This blog may contain affiliate links. Read our disclosure policy for more info.

 16. Take a Day Trip to El Chalten

 I honestly believe you should visit El Chalten for much longer than a day.
-But, I do understand those with limited time may see a day trip as their only option, so I’ve included multiple options for you depending on your itinerary!
+But, I do understand those with limited time may see a day trip from El Calafate as their only option, so I’ve included multiple options for you depending on your itinerary!

 One of the most amazing parts is the drive to El Chalten and on your tour, they’ll make plenty of stops to take in the views.

 The tours are around 12 hours long with the option to hike to Laguna de los Tres at the base of Mt Fitzroy.
 This is arguably the most beautiful hike in Patagonia and in my opinion, more beautiful than Las Torres in the Torres del Paine National Park.

 If you’re not up for the challenge of hiking to the Lago de los Tres (it’s a tough hike) there are other shorter trails you can enjoy and your guide will help you decide.